 One of the benefits of Genoa is that there is very little traffic.
 The average commute to work is 11.45 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Genoa does not have a public transit system used by locals to get to and from work.
+Genoa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Genoa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Genoa residents report their race to be White, followed by Asian.
 Important ancestries of people in Genoa include English, European, German, Irish, and Scottish.